 Whether or not U.S. military action against Iran is ordered, the United States maintains a large Persian Gulf presence as a show of resolve against Iran and a demonstration that a military option can be implemented successfully.
 The United States maintains about 50,000 forces in the Gulf region.
 There are usually two U.S. aircraft carrier task forces in or around the Gulf region at a given time, although maintenance issues compelled one such task force to depart in November 2012.
 It might return later in 2013.
 In June 2012, the United States, added a ship (USS Ponce) in the Gulf that serves as a platform for helicopters and Special Operations Forces, and added minesweeping capabilities including underwater drones that can find and destroy mines.
 In late September 2012, the United States and 30 other nations held minesweeping exercises in the Persian Gulf to reinforce their ability to respond to any Iranian military action there.
 On November 15, 2012, it was reported that the United States was sending additional advanced antimine technology to the Gulf.
+Another set of anti-mine drills in the Gulf, involving 41 nations led by the United States took place during May 5-25, 2013.

-Iranian Retaliation Scenarios73
+Iranian Retaliation Scenarios69

 Consistent with U.S. assessments, Iran's Supreme Leader and other Iranian political and military figures have repeatedly warned that Iran will retaliate for any U.S. military action taken against Iran.
 In September 2012, IRGC officials warned that even if military action were taken only by Israel, the action would trigger retaliation against U.S. targets.
 Some U.S. officials believe Iran would try to retaliate through terrorist attacks inside the United States or against U.S. embassies and facilities in Europe or the Persian Gulf.
-Iran could also try to direct anti-U.S. militias in Iraq and Afghanistan to attack U.S. personnel.
-There are no U.S. troops left in Iraq, but there are about 13,000 U.S. personnel at diplomatic installations there.
+Iran could also try to direct anti-U.S. militias in Iraq and Afghanistan to attack U.S. personnel and facilities in those countries.